-I’m popping in today to start the busy week with a quick tutorial on making the pretty little jeweled cocktail picks I used for my Drunken Cranberry Meatballs in THIS POST.
+I used my party picks for my Drunken Cranberry Meatballs and they were a big hit with guests.
 I had a lot of fun making them, and I even made a couple of extra sets to give as host and hostess gifts.
 You can make these with any random assortment of beads you have around the house, or pick up some at a craft store.
 I actually went a little glam and used semi precious beads I had leftover from a jewelry making phase I went through a while back.
 But gaudy plastic beads will work just as well for this.
 They give a dressed up look to your appetizer platter.

 I used them the other day with with bite sized mini cheese balls.
 Roll out tiny scoops of goat cheese and then coat with crushed walnuts or pistachios.
 The picks add a special touch, even if you’re just serving cubes of cheddar.